isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

 * Flag all combinations of array decay and base to derived conversions.
-* Pass an array as an `span` rather than as a pointer, and don't let the array name suffer a derived-to-base conversion before getting into the `span`
+* Pass an array as a `span` rather than as a pointer, and don't let the array name suffer a derived-to-base conversion before getting into the `span`

 # <a name="SS-overload"></a> C.over: Overloading and overloaded operators